+Extremist groups are those inciting hate or violence directed at an individual or group because of, but not limited to, one's race, color, religion, gender, gender identity, sexual orientation, national origin, or disability.
 Lake Central School Corporation prohibits gang activity and similar destructive or illegal group behavior on school property or school buses or at school-sponsored functions.
 "Gang Activity" is defined as a student who knowingly or intentionally actively participates in a criminal gang, or a student who knowingly or intentionally solicits, recruits, entices, or intimidates another individual to join a criminal gang.
-Lake Central School Corporation prohibits reprisal or retaliation against individuals who report gang activity and similar destructive or illegal group behavior or who are victims, witnesses, bystanders, or others with reliable information about an act of gang activity and similar destructive or illegal group behavior.
+Lake Central School Corporation prohibits reprisal or retaliation against individuals who report gang activity and similar destructive or who are victims, witnesses, bystanders, or others with reliable information about an act of gang activity and similar destructive or illegal group behavior.

 No student shall commit any act that furthers gangs or gang-related activities.
-The presence of gangs, cults, and occults can cause a substantial disruption of the learning process and acceptable school activities.
-Therefore, the administration will attempt to prohibit this activity by restricting the following actions:
+The presence of gangs, cults, occults, and extremist groups can cause a substantial disruption of the learning process and acceptable school activities.
+Therefore, the administration will attempt to prohibit this activity by restricting the following actions: No student on or about school property or at any school activity shall:

-No student on or about school property or at any school activity shall:
+- A. Wear, posses, distribute, display, or sell any clothing, jewelry, emblems, badges, symbols, signs, visible tattoos and body markings, or other items, or possess literature that shows affiliation with a gang, or is evidence of membership or affiliation in any gang or that promotes gang affiliation, the cult, the occult, or extremist group. - B. Use hand signals, graffiti, gestures or other written communications showing membership or affiliation in a gang, cult, occult or extremist group. - C. Use any speech or commit any act in promoting of gang, cult, occult, or extremist group interests or activities including but not limited to: - a. soliciting others for membership in any gang, cult, occult, or extremist group. - b. threatening or intimidating others - c. inciting others to commit physical violence - d. claiming gang affiliation - D. Tag, or otherwise deface school or personal property with gang or gang-related symbols or slogans - E. Require payment of money or insurance for gang-related protection or harass others in intimidating or threatening ways as part of gang-related activities

-- A. Wear, posses, distribute, display, or sell any clothing, jewelry, emblems, badges, symbols, signs, visible tattoos and body markings, or other items, or possess literature that shows affiliation with a gang, or is evidence of membership or affiliation in any gang or that promotes gang affiliation, the cult, or the occult. - B. Use hand signals, graffiti, gestures or other written communications showing membership or affiliation in a gang, cult or occult. - C. Use any speech or commit any act in promoting of gang, cult, or occult interests or activities including but not limited to: - 1. soliciting others for membership in any gang, cult, or occult - threatening or intimidating others - 3. inciting others to commit physical violence - 4. claiming gang affiliation - D. Tag, or otherwise deface school or personal property with gang or gang-related symbols or slogans - E. Require payment of money or insurance for gang-related protection or harass others in intimidating or threatening ways as part of gang-related activities - F. Conspire to commit any violation of this policy or commit or conspire to commit any other illegal act or other violation of school district policies that relates to gang activity.
+F. Conspire to commit any violation of this policy or commit or conspire to commit any other illegal act or other violation of school district policies that relates to gang activity.